Abra (province): Under the Marcos dictatorship

+Later 20th Century

 The revolutionary Marxist priest Conrado Balweg, who fought for the rights of the Cordillera tribes, began his crusade in Abra.
-After successfully negotiating a peace accord with Balweg's group in 1987 the Philippine government created the Cordillera Administrative Region, which includes Abra.
+After successfully negotiating a peace accord with Balweg's group in 1987, the Philippine government created the Cordillera Administrative Region, which includes Abra.

+Contemporary history

 On July 27, 2022, a magnitude 7.0 earthquake, jolted the province.
-Eleven people died (at least seven of them were from Abra) and more than 600 were injured.
+Eleven people died (at least seven of them were from Abra), and more than 600 were injured.
 A magnitude 6.4 aftershock three months later injured more than 100 people and caused additional damage.

+The province is notorious for its election-related crimes, hence earning some nicknames including the title as the "Killing Fields of the North."
+Through the decades, there have been numerous assassinations of alleged supporters, former politicians, and even incumbent officials.
+These killings include the gunning incident that took the life of then Vice Governor Rafael Blanco; and the more recent and notorious incident involving Rep. Luis Bersamin in 2006, which earned nationwide attention.
+These election-related crimes typically occur months before and during both the midterm and general elections.
+Most especially weeks before the official filing of COCs (Certificate of Candidacy), and during the campaign period.
+With this, the Commission on Elections along with concerned agencies (e.g. DILG, PNP, etc.), usually identifies several municipalities in the province as "areas of concern," in which they bear the Category Red in terms of election hot spots.

 Geography

 Abra is situated in the mid-western section of the Cordillera Administrative Region in Luzon.
 It is bordered by the provinces of Ilocos Norte on the northwest, Apayao on the northeast, Kalinga on the mid-east, Mountain Province on the southeast and Ilocos Sur on the southwest.
 Abra has a total land area of 4,165.25 km2.

 The province is bordered by the towering mountain ranges of the Ilocos in the west and the Cordillera Central in the east.
 The Abra River runs from the south in Benguet to the west and central areas bisecting the Abra Valley.
 It is joined by the Tineg River originating in the eastern uplands at a point near the municipality of Dolores.